godot-escoria/escoria-docs/api/InventoryRemoveCommand.md

 `inventory_remove item`

-Removes an item from the inventory
+Removes an item from the inventory.
+You may wish to use this command in conjuction with the `set_active` command to show an item in the scene (simulating placing the item somewhere for example.)

 **Parameters**